JasonDuong1997/Moblr/README.md

 ### III.
 The edge-detected image is fed into detect_lines():
-    edge-detected image is fed into Hough Line detection all of the lines returned from Hough Line Detection is overlayed onto the original frame *The line-detected image is displayed*<br>
+    edge-detected image is fed into Hough Line detection all of the lines returned from Hough Line Detection are overlayed onto the original frame *The line-detected image is displayed*<br>
 ![Line Detected Video!](/Images/lines.png)